 interim they were nearly made into a film by Robert Clark (of Associated British Pictures, ABP) as a ‘sort of Cornish Gone with the Wind’ but

 when EMI took over ABP the project was axed.
-However, having subsequently bought London Films, Clark then also bought another option
+However, having subsequently bought London Films, Clark then also bought another option on

-novels (written, some time after the second series ended) were not filmed for TV or for the big screen.
+(written, some time after the second series ended) were not filmed for TV or for the big screen.

 The first Poldark TV series was extraordinarily popular.
 It starred Robin Ellis and Angharad Rees as Ross and Demelza, with Ralph Bates, Clive